beebotte/bbt_node/README.md

   var bbt = require('beebotte');

   //Create a Beebotte connector
-  //Replace access key and secret key by those of your account var client = new bbt.Connector({keyId: 'ACCESS KEY', secretKey: 'SECRET KEY'});
+  //Replace API key and secret key by those of your account var client = new bbt.Connector({apiKey: 'API KEY', secretKey: 'SECRET KEY'});

   //write (persistent message) to a given channel & resource client.write(